Skelmis/Hermes/notes.md

 no issues found instead of show blank table

-Add more tables for status stuff as well such as counters per vuln status n stuff Add a state for vulnerabilities as well as a notes field.
-These fields only show in the viewer, however can also be used as a filter within the overview page
+Add more tables for status stuff as well such as counters per vuln status n stuff

-Also add metadata field to dump extra fields in

 ### Project vuln viewer